kmnrm/devman_taskcheck_tgbot/README.md

 ### Set your Heroku app

+These are the instructions for activating your bot via Heroku app.
+If you want to run the script without creating an app on Heriku, scroll to the [Running the script](#using-this-bot) section.

 1. Clone this repository to your [GitHub](https://github.com/) repositories.

 2. Sign in or sign up on [Heroku](https://id.heroku.com/login), if you don't have a user account.